datagrok-ai/public/help/_internal/tests/build-query-test.md

 1. Click on "Save as query" from dialog menu (v)

-* Added "Query View", in which query from [Query Builder](../dialogs/query-builder.md)
+* Added "Query View", in which query from [Query Builder](../../access/query-builder.md)
 * "Name" field matches DB table name (*employees*)

 1. Click on "Add result to workspace" from dialog menu (v)

-* Result table of query from [Query Builder](../dialogs/query-builder.md) has been added to workspace
+* Result table of query from [Query Builder](../../access/query-builder.md) has been added to workspace

-1. Return to view with [Source Tree](../entities/data-source)
+1. Return to view with [Source Tree](../../access/data-source.md)

 1. Click on "Get All" from context menu of **employees** DB table

-* Table "*employees*" with all values ​​and columns added to workspace
+* Table "*employees*" with all values and columns added to workspace

 1. Repeat previous steps for **PostgresNet**, **MySql**, **MS SQL**, **MariaDB**, **ORACLE** providers